roberturban/angular-dragndrop-file-upload/README.md

 ## Installation

-`npm install`
+- `npm install`

-Make sure a MongoDB server is started with `mongod`.
-Create a database 'angular-dropzone-file-upload' and collection 'files'.
+- Make sure MongoDB is installed and globally available via `mongod`.
+- Create a database `angular-dropzone-file-upload` and collection `files`

 ## Development Server

-- Run `npm start` for client and server to start.
+- Run `npm start` for database, client and server to start.
 - Navigate to `http://localhost:4200/`.
 - The app will automatically reload if you change any of the source files.
 - Run `npm run dev` for client and development server to start with `nodemon`.